kartheekakkur/golang/docker-ecr/README.md

 There are three workflows that use github actions to build the tool and then run the workflow based on the schema based on the operating system for the image(LINUX/WINDOWS)

 1. release.yaml - This workflow complies and builds the releases based on the operating system, currently this supports windows and linux of architecture amd64.

-  a.
-It uses https://goreleaser.com/ to build the artifacts, this generates docker-ecr_0.5_linux_amd64.tar.gz and docker-ecr_0.5_windows_amd64.tar.gz
+      - It uses https://goreleaser.com/ to build the artifacts

-  b. .goreleaser.yaml defines what needs to built.
+      - .goreleaser.yaml defines what needs to built.

 2. go-linux.yaml- Here we configure the AWS Creds , ECR and use the build from the previous step to trigger and push the linux based images into ECR.